Updated 17th September 2021.

 Large fines and possible prison sentences remain in place for anyone breaking the rules.
 (On 11 March, the Cambodian government brought in a particularly strict law known as the Law on Preventive Measures Against the Spread of COVID-19 and Other Severe and Dangerous Contagious Diseases.
 The UN has criticised this law which gives out 20-year prison sentences and $5,000 US fines for those in violation of the law.)

-Sadly, many public businesses have been forced to close down due to lack of business.
-Entertainment venues
+Sadly, many public businesses have been forced to close down due to the lack of business.
+The Asia Foundation recently released this report which suggests that almost half of tourism-related businesses in the country have had to close.

 On the ground: Traveller Reports: